Stillah/seasons-by-power-consumption/README.md

 # Project for Machine Learning course

-## Introduction
-In a world increasingly driven by data, the patterns of energy consumption and production provide a hidden insight into the rhythms of nature and human behavior.
-By examining hourly power production and consumption we can detect subtle patterns that reveal the time of year, effectively predicting the current season.
-This ability is based on the cyclical relationship between energy systems and seasonal changes: during winter, the early sunsets increase the demand for evening lighting, while during summer, the long daylight hours boost solar production.
-The transitional seasons, such as spring and autumn, exhibit unique load profiles as heating and cooling needs fluctuate.
 ## Problem
 To predict which season of the year (winter, spring, summer, autumn) corresponds to a 24-hour record of power consumption and production of a *european* country.
-## Example of problem applications
-* Adjust electricity prices in real-time based on predicted seasonal demand patterns, encouraging off-peak usage
-* Estimate seasonal emissions from power grids and suggest cleaner energy alternatives
-* Compare with future data to analyze the extend of adoptation of renewable energy

 ## Dataset
 Open Power System Data dataset.